zvada/technology/docs/release/old-release-removal.md

 from those series becoming unavailable, so we will remove a release series when its packages are no longer needed.

-We will remove a release series when the _following_ series is completely out of support.
+We will remove a release series no earlier than when the _following_ series is completely out of support.
 For example, OSG 3.1 will be removed when OSG 3.2 is out of support, and OSG 3.2 will be removed when OSG 3.3 is out of support.

 Tasks